It's Your Choice 2018

 Coinsurance is your share of the costs of certain covered health care services or prescription drugs, calculated as a percent of the amount for the service or cost of the drug.

 Example: If a diagnostic test costs $100 and you have met your deductible, your coinsurance payment of 10% would be $10 (10% of $100).
 The health plan pays the rest of the cost ($90).

 An out-of-pocket limit (OOPL) is a plan provision that limits a member’s cost sharing.
 The OOPL is the maximum amount that a member will pay for in-network, covered services during a plan year (same as calendar year).

 The State and WPE (local government) programs have OOPLs in place that apply to certain medical and prescription drug out-of-pocket costs.
-The federal government also enforces out-of-pocket maximums that are much higher than the OOPLs of the State and WPE Group Health Insurance Programs.
-For any essential health benefit costs that do not stop at the program OOPL, the federal maximum out-of-pocket limits provide a safety net that does not allow you to incur any out-of-pocket expenses more than $6,850 individual or $13,700 family.
+The federal government also enforces maximum out-of-pocket (MOOP) limits that are much higher than the OOPLs of the State of Wisconsin and WPE Group Health Insurance Programs.
+For any essential health benefit costs that do not stop at the program OOPL, the federal MOOP provide a safety net that does not allow you to incur any out-of-pocket expenses more than $6,850 individual or $13,700 family.

 Note: For the State of Wisconsin Group Health Insurance Program, this only applies to Level 3 and Non-Preferred Level 4 prescription drugs.

 The medical deductible is $250 per individual and $500 per family for the It’s Your Choice Health Plan.
 Keep in mind that certain preventive services are covered at 100%.
 Office visit copayments and prescription drug costs are not subject to the deductible and do not apply towards meeting the deductible.

 Note: You can find complete deductible and benefit information for your plan online, under the Compare Benefits tab.